PowerLedger/powr/docs/src/wallet-guide/hardware-wallets/ledger.md

   &nbsp;[see troubleshooting for more info](#troubleshooting)

 You can use other values for the number after `key=` as well.
-Any of the addresses displayed by these commands are valid Solana wallet addresses.
+Any of the addresses displayed by these commands are valid wallet addresses.
 The private portion associated with each address is stored securely on the Nano, and is used to sign transactions from this address.
 Just make a note of which keypair URL you used to derive any address you will be